Bun (hairstyle): Rishi knot

 The rishi (sage) knot is a topknot worn by Sikhi boys and men as a religious practice, in which the hair is formed into a bun.
 In the Sikh tradition, a turban is then worn atop the bun.
 This hairstyle is also known as joora, and has been traditionally worn by Hindu mendicants.

 Man bun

-The man-bun is a topknot worn by long-haired men in the Western world.
+The man-bun is a topknot influenced by the Asian style worn by long-haired men in the Western world.
 In London, the modern man-bun style may have begun around 2010, although David Beckham sported one earlier.
 The first Google Trends examples started to appear in 2013, and searches showed a steep increase through 2015.
 Some of the first celebrities to wear the style were George Harrison, Jared Leto, Joakim Noah, Chris Hemsworth, Leonardo DiCaprio, Scot Pollard, and Orlando Bloom.
 The hairstyle is also associated with Brooklyn hipsters.